Field Spaniel vs Estrela Mountain Dog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Field Spaniel has a typical lifespan of 12-13 years, while Estrela Mountain Dog lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
-Field Spaniel is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Estrela Mountain Dog faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Field Spaniel is predisposed to orthopedic problems, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Estrela Mountain Dog faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Field Spaniel has 3 documented predispositions compared to 2 for Estrela Mountain Dog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health